soumyadip1995/soumyadip1995.github.io/_posts/2024-11-08-Effective Accelerationism.md

 As a proponent for e/acc , I would want both the AI agents to align itself into finding the optimal strategy and thus solve the prisoner's dilemma.
 But at the same time, also considering the point of view for the existentialists, anytime there is a higher probability for doom (both defecting), the agents need to radically search for solutions that would lead us to get to the optimal strategy.

-My solution initially was to set the exploiter up to maximum and have the agents search the environment , because the other agents are other human beings and LLMs...!!.
-Counterfactual learning or reinforcement learning on the entire world.
+My solution initially was to set the exploiter up to maximum and have the agents search the environment , because the other agents are other LLMs...!!.
+Counterfactual learning or reinforcement learning on the world environment.
 This will have the search time offset any type of negative growth encountered when we are going through a less than optimal growth phase.
-Since then muzero has made great strides in dynamic learning.
+Since then [muzero](https://arxiv.org/abs/1911.08265) has made tremendous strides in dynamic learning.

 ### Day 4: